 Prior to becoming an anthropologist, Professor Seizer was a performer of dance, theater, and circus.
 Many of her scholarly interests follow threads she first explored as a performer: improvisation; the way comedy can be used to do just about anything; and the particular exhilaration many women find in transgressing normative gender roles through public performance.

 - C333 Stigma: Culture, Deviance and Identity

 - C502 Performance

 - C444 Malls, Museums, and Other Amusements: the public sphere in the modern U.S.

 - C415 South Asia through Performance

-- "Offstage Negotiations of Stigma by Special Drama Actresses in, South India.", Everyday Life in South Asia, ed.
-D. Mines and S. Lamb, Indiana University Press, 2002.
+- “Offstage Negotiations of Stigma by Special Drama Actresses in South India.”
+2010.
+2nd revised edition, Everyday Life in South Asia, ed.
+D. Mines and S. Lamb.
+Bloomington: Indiana University Press.

 - “Legacies of Discourse: Special Drama and its History,” 2009.
 In Play-House of Power: Gender and Theatre in Colonial and Postcolonial India.
 Ed.
 Lata Singh.
 Delhi: Oxford University Press, pp. 70-104.

 - Gender Plays: Social and Spatial Paradigms on the Tamil Popular Stage."
 2008.
 In Tamil Geographies: Cultural Constructions of Space and Place in South India.
 Ed.
 Martha Ann Selby & Indira Viswanathan Peterson.
 New York: SUNY Press.